SeaDve/seadve.github.io/content/blog/9-gsoc-2023-final-overview/index.md

    * Adding a way to open multiple diagrams at once via tabs and multiple windows
 4. Continuous involvement and contribution to open-source

+## Key Takeaways

+I have to say this is the most challenging part so far of my software development journey.
+It wasn't a smooth ride, but I learned new things along the path.
+There were moments of time pressure and frustration but with experimentation, collaboration, and a lot of reading, I was able to overcome these challenges and make meaningful progress.
+The complexity of the project pushed me out of my comfort zone, forcing me to delve into unfamiliar areas of code and technology.

 ## Acknowledgments

 Lastly, I would like to express my gratitude to my mentors **Bilal Elmoussaoui** and **Maximiliano Sandoval**, for tirelessly reviewing my pull requests and guiding me.
 I would also like to thank the GNOME Foundation and the community, especially the GNOME GSoC Admin, **Felipe Borges**, for giving me the opportunity to work on this project.
 I would also like to extend my appreciation to zbus maintainer, **Zeeshan Ali**, for their help in getting my pull requests merged against zbus.
 Finally, I would like to thank my family and friends for their support and encouragement.